deepak/socialite_js-source/README.md

 check http://socialitejs.com/ and https://github.com/dbushell/Socialite

-This rubygem is a shell over the socialite.js
+This rubygem is a shell over the `socialite.js`
 Its version will be the same as socialite.js and was created to:
-1. make it easier to bundle socialite.js in Rails apps
+1. make it easier to bundle socialite.js in Rails apps. one step over manually copy-pasting js files
+   can upgrade the gem to get a newer version of the js files.
-2. release management. version and specify a specific version of socialite.js in your Rails apps
+2. release management. version and specify a specific version of socialite.js in your Rails apps.
+3. other gems like `socialite_js` will integrate `socialite.js` in Ruby on Rails
+   but can use the `socialite_js-source` gem seperately, if you only want the js files
+   and want to integrate manually into your framework

 #### Why does the gem name have dashes ?